 Christa McAuliffe biography

-Christa McAuliffe was born in Massachusetts on September 2, 1948.
+Christa McAuliffe was born in Boston, Massachusetts, on September 2, 1948.
 A high school teacher, she became the first American civilian selected to go into space in 1985.
 After being selected by NASA in 1985, she trained at the Johnson Space Center.
 On January 28, 1986, McAuliffe boarded the Challenger space shuttle in Orlando, Florida.
 The shuttle exploded shortly after lift-off, killing everyone on board.

-Born Sharon Christa Corrigan on September 2, 1948, in Framingham, Massachusetts, Christa McAuliffe made history in 1985, when she became the first civilian to go on a U.S. space mission.
+Born Sharon Christa Corrigan on September 2, 1948, in Boston, Massachusetts, Christa McAuliffe made history in 1985, when she became the first civilian to go on a U.S. space mission.
 McAuliffe graduated from Marian High School in Framingham, Massachusetts, in 1966, and continued her studies at Framingham State College.
 There, she received a bachelor's degree in 1970, and married Steven McAuliffe soon after.

 Around this time, McAuliffe began her career as an educator, teaching American history and English to junior high school students in Maryland.
 She earned a master's degree in education from Bowie State College in 1978.
 A short while after earning her degree, McAuliffe and her family moved to New Hampshire.
 There, she landed a teaching job at a high school in Concord.